 Mike Cannon spoke of the differences between copper and fiber.
 He explained that with copper, distance from the office determines the speed.
 Rain slows the service and creates electrical and mechanical issues.
 With fiber connections this all goes away.
 There are no distance limitations.
 Fiber is also quicker to repair as fiber breaks can be identified in seconds.
 He stated the consistency with fiber is a night and day difference from copper.
-He did state that they will set-up teams for excellent customer service.
-Appointment times will be reduced with fiber.
-Repair windows will be shortened to 4 hours.
+Repair windows will be shortened to 4 hours and hopefully down to 2 hours.
 He stated that installation will be free as long as there is an existing pole line or underground conduit in place.
 All Town buildings will receive free internet service.
+World class customer service is the goal.